-Canon T5i versus Canon T7i
+Canon T5i vs T7i

 The Canon EOS Rebel T5i (called Canon 700D in some regions) and the Canon EOS Rebel T7i (labelled Canon 800D in some countries) are two digital cameras that were announced, respectively, in March 2013 and February 2017.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-The T5i has a resolution of 17.9 megapixel, whereas the T7i provides 24 MP.
+The T5i has a resolution of 17.9 megapixels, whereas the T7i provides 24 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon T7i is somewhat smaller (2 percent) than the Canon T5i.
 Moreover, the T7i is markedly lighter (8 percent) than the T5i.
 In this context, it is worth noting that neither the T5i nor the T7i are weather-sealed.